 The executive director holds an ACF certification of Certified Executive Chef (CEC) and is working toward his master chef certification.
 He has over 20 years of experience in the field.
 His training includes training from the Greenbrier Culinary Apprenticeship program and an AS degree in hotel, restaurant and culinary program from Santa Barbara College.
-He serves as the Western Regional Certification coordinator.
+He serves as the Western Regional ACE trainer.
 He was a member of the U.S. Culinary Team in 2000 and the New York Culinary Team in 1992.

-The instructional director serves as the chief administrator and coordinates the department's functions with other departments and the college at large and reports directly to the Vice President of Instruction and Student Services.
-Job descriptions will be available in the reading room.
+The executive director also serves as the instructional director, the chief administrator that coordinates the department's functions with other departments and the college at large and reports directly to the Vice President of Instruction and Student Services.

-4. Describe the advisory committee(s) for the program (s) and indicate:

-- a. frequency of meetings

-- b. functions and responsibilities

-- c. examples of major suggestions and results
+- 4. Describe the advisory committee(s) for the program (s) and indicate: - a. design of advisory committee and reason for its composition - b. criteria/requirements for advisory committee members - c. frequency of meetings - d. functions and responsibilities - e. examples of major suggestions and results